deniskipeles/gallery-sveltekit/README.md

 ### Hosting

-You can host the project for free on [Vercel](https://vercel.com).
+You can host the project for free on [Vercel services](https://vercel.com).
 Vercel offers seamless deployment and hosting for SvelteKit applications.

 ## Contribution